yoctoproject/poky/documentation/bsp-guide/bsp.rst

 satisfy the licensing requirements for an encumbered BSP.
 The following list describes them in order of preference:

-1. *Use
-   the*\ :term:`LICENSE_FLAGS`\ *Variable
-   to Define the Recipes that Have Commercial or Other Types of Specially-Licensed Packages:* For each of those recipes, you can specify a matching license string in a ``local.conf`` variable named :term:`LICENSE_FLAGS_WHITELIST`.
+#. *Use the LICENSE_FLAGS Variable to Define the Recipes that Have Commercial or
+   Other Types of Specially-Licensed Packages:* For each of those recipes, you can specify a matching license string in a ``local.conf`` variable named :term:`LICENSE_FLAGS_WHITELIST`.
    Specifying the matching license string signifies that you agree to the license.
 Thus, the build system can build the corresponding recipe and include the component in the image.
-See the "`Enabling Commercially Licensed
-   Recipes <&YOCTO_DOCS_DEV_URL;#enabling-commercially-licensed-recipes>`__"
-   section in the Yocto Project Development Tasks Manual for details on how to use these variables.
+See the ":ref:`dev-manual/dev-manual-common-tasks:enabling commercially licensed recipes`" section in the Yocto Project Development Tasks Manual for details on how to use these variables.